 The Chevrolet teams and drivers will again have an opportunity to bring home the hardware in the shadows of Chevrolet’s world headquarters as Chevrolet will once again sponsor the Detroit Belle Isle Grand Prix doubleheader the weekend of June 2-4.

-A singularly iconic brand in American motorsports, Chevrolet has won the NASCAR Sprint Cup Series Manufacturers’ Championship 36 times, and is the most successful name in that series’ history.
-Chevrolet Corvette Racing has taken seven class trophies at the 24 Hours of Le Mans.
+A singularly iconic brand in American motorsports, Chevrolet has won the NASCAR Cup Series manufacturers’ championship 39 times and is the most successful name in that series’ history.
+Chevrolet Corvette Racing has taken eight class trophies at the 24 Hours of Le Mans.
 A Chevrolet-branded V-8 racing engine won the Indy 500 seven times between 1988 and 2002.

 As Chevrolet continues to define itself as a 21st century global automotive leader, motorsports remain integral to the plan.